lb3361/gigatron-lcc/src/gigatron.md

       len -= i;
     } else
       (void)putchar(*fmt);

+  /* This part of the state machine fires when on reaches the
+     end of the template and updates the equality tracking information according to the nonterminal of the current rule and to the %{=...}
-  /* clobber information deduced from nonterminal */ if (!fmt[len]) {
+     annotations found in the template. */ if (!fmt[len]) {
     Symbol t = get_target_reg(p, nt);
     Symbol s = get_source_sym(p, nt, kids, nts, template);